unfoldingWord-dev/Resource-Container/docs/structure.rst

 .. _structure-content:

 Content Directory
 -----------------

-The file and folder structure of the content directory in RCs is mostly the same across RC types.
+The file and folder structure of the project content directory in RCs is mostly the same across RC types.
 The structure is as follows:

 .. code-block:: none

     content/
         |-config.yml
         |-toc.yml
+        |-front/
         |-01/
         |    |-title.txt
         |    |-sub-title.txt
         |    |-intro.txt
-        |    |-reference.txt
-        |    |-summary.txt
         |    |-01.txt
         |    |-02.txt
         |    ...
+        |    |-reference.txt
+        |    |-summary.txt
         ...
-        |-front/
         |-back/
-        ...

 Where a .txt extension is shown above, the proper extension should be used according to the content_mime_type indicated in the ``manifest.yml``.
 For example ``.usfm`` or ``.md``.

-The directories shown above indicate chapters.
-The two reserved chapter names "front" and "back" are used to contain the front and back matter, if applicable.
-You may use any of the named files (e.g. "intro.txt") in the "front" or "back" directories.
+The directories within ``content`` shown above indicate chapters.
+The two reserved chapter names "front" and "back" are used to contain, if applicable, the front and back matter.
+You may use any of the reserved names (e.g. "intro.txt") in the "front" and "back" directories.

-The files within each chapter represents the chunks of the chapter.
+The files within each chapter represent the chunks of the chapter.
 Often the chunk file names will be numeric (e.g. 01.txt) but that is not required.
-The following chunk names have special meaning:
+The following reserved chunk names have special meaning:

 - ``title.txt`` - the title of the chapter
 - ``sub-title.txt`` - the sub title of the chapter